chpc-uofu/OnDemand-info/readme.md

 ## CHPC setup

 CHPC runs OOD on a VM which is mounting cluster file systems (needed to see users files, and SLURM commands).
 We have two VMs, one called [ondemand.chpc.utah.edu](https://ondemand.chpc.utah.edu) is a production machine which we update only occasionally, the other is a testing VM called [ondemand-test.chpc.utah.edu](https://ondemand-test.chpc.utah.edu), where we experiment.
 We recommend this approach to prevent prolonged downtimes of the production machine - we had one of these where an auto-update broke authentication and it took us a long time to troubleshoot and fix it.
+Also, having a dedicated short walltime/test queue or partition for prompt startup of jobs is essential to support the interactive desktop and apps, which are one of the big strengths of OOD.
+We did not have this at first which led to minimal use of OOD.
+The use picked up after we have dedicated two 64 core nodes to a partition with 8 hour walltime limit and 32 core per user CPU limit.

 ## Installation notes